-4. Pollution Prevention Plans.
+(4) Pollution Prevention Plans.

 A pollution prevention plan shall be developed for each facility covered by the permit.
 Pollution prevention plans shall be prepared in accordance with good engineering practices and should include measures necessary to limit pollutants in runoff.
 The plan shall describe and ensure the implementation of practices which are to be used to assure compliance with the limitations and conditions of the permit.
 The plan shall identify a specific individual(s) at the facility who is responsible for developing the implementation, maintenance, and revision of the pollution prevention plan.
-The activities and responsibilities of the pollution prevention personnel should address all aspects of the facility's pollution prevention plan.
+The activities and responsibilities of the pollution prevention plan.